-- g. the review and analysis of intervention data for a student students enrolled in kindergarten grade K or above and when appropriate for children aged 3-5; - 2. an educational assessment conducted to review academic skills and to determine whether the speech or language impairment significantly interferes with the student's educational performance.
-This assessment may be conducted by a qualified pupil appraisal staff member or the student's classroom teacher, when appropriate.
+- g. the review and analysis of intervention data for a student enrolled in kindergarten or above and when appropriate for children aged 3-5; - 2. an educational assessment conducted to review academic skills and to determine whether the speech or language impairment significantly interferes with the student's educational performance.
 The effect of the speech or language impairment on educational performance must be documented in the evaluation report, including an analysis of how the student's disability affects access to and progress in the general curriculum:

-b. for a student suspected of having a language deficit disability, an educational assessment shall be conducted by an educational diagnostician or other qualified pupil appraisal member;

-4. information from a parent conference or other communication with the parent(s) to determine whether developmental, health, or other factors may be causing, contributing to, or sustaining the speech or language impairment problem;
+- b. for a student suspected of having a language deficit, an educational assessment shall be conducted by an educational diagnostician or other qualified pupil appraisal member; - 3. ... - 4. information from a parent conference or other communication with the parent(s) to determine whether developmental, health, or other factors may be causing, contributing to, or sustaining the speech or language impairment; - 5. ..